hiero-ledger/hiero/hashgraph-transfer.md

   - The TA has added the GRADLE_CACHE_PASSWORD secret to the repository
 - If publishing to Maven Central
   - The maven central namespace tokens are created on the [Hiero-Ledger][hiero] MC namespace
-  - The TA has added the OSSRH_USERNAME secret has been added to the repository
+  - The TA has added the OSSRH_USERNAME secret to the repository
-  - The TA has added the OSSRH_PASSWORD secret has been added to the repository
+  - The TA has added the OSSRH_PASSWORD secret to the repository
 - If performing semantic release
   - The TA has created the NPMJS token for the repository
   - The TA has added the NPM_TOKEN secret to the repository